padogrid/padogrid/padogrid-deployment/src/main/resources/pods/README.md

 ## Nodes

-A node is essentially a VM that is fully configured to run a data grid member.
+A node is essentially a VM that is fully configured to run a cluster member or an app.
 There are two types of nodes that belong to a pod: *primary node* and *data nodes*.
-The primary node is typically used to manage data grid clusters and run client applications.
-The data nodes, on the other hand, run data grid members.
+The primary node is typically used to manage clusters and run client applications.
+The data nodes, on the other hand, run members.
 The current implementation dedicates one member per data node.

 ## Pod Properties